conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 platforms that normally means libc++.
-Conan profiles, package IDs, and dependency metadata help keep these decisions explicit. `CMakeToolchain` carries the selected build configuration into CMake, and `CMakeDeps` gives CMake targets that describe how each package is meant to be consumed.
+Conan profiles, package IDs, and dependency metadata help keep these decisions explicit. `CMakeToolchain` carries the selected build configuration into CMake, and `CMakeDeps` gives CMake targets that describe how the package is meant to be consumed.

 This is the deeper value of putting Conan underneath Swift/C++ interoperability: the language feature lets Swift express the call, while the package manager